 These reviews should take no more than 1-3 business days.
 You'll be able to complete any work currently in progress, you just won't be able to claim new work until our team completes their review.

 You may receive a "strike" on your account

 In order to balance timely delivery for our clients with the fact that life happens, Contentfly has a "three-strike" system for overdue work.
-Your first and second strikes will result in warnings from our team, but if you accrue a third strike, we'll have to dismiss you from the platform.
+Your first and second strikes will be instances where we'd had to place your account on Limited Access until pending jobs are completed, but if you accrue a third strike, we'll have to dismiss you from the platform.

 Please note automatic dismissal may result before three strikes if your previous overdues have resulted in automatic reassignment of the work, and we never heard back from you with a reason as to why you went overdue.